 Causes of trochanteric bursitis

 Trochanteric bursitis most commonly occurs due to repetitive or prolonged activities placing strain on the trochanteric bursa.
-This typically occurs due to repetitive running or walking (especially up hills or on uneven surfaces) jumping, squatting, lunging activities (placing strain on the bursa via the gluteals) or due to prolonged pressure on the bursa (such as excessive side-lying particularly on hard surfaces).
+This typically occurs due to repetitive running or walking (especially up hills or on uneven surfaces) jumping, squatting, lunging activities (placing strain on the bursa via the gluteals), excessive periods standing or sitting (especially in low chairs or with legs crossed), lifting, twisting or carrying or due to prolonged pressure on the bursa (such as excessive side-lying particularly on hard surfaces).
 Occasionally, the condition may occur suddenly due a direct blow to the point of the hip (such as a fall onto a hard surface).

 Signs and symptoms of trochanteric bursitis

 Patients with this condition typically experience pain in the outer aspect of the hip.
 Pain may also radiate down the outer aspect of the thigh as far as the knee.
 In less severe cases, patients may only experience an ache or stiffness in the hip that increases with rest following activities placing strain on the bursa.
-These activities typically include side lying excessively (especially on hard surfaces), running, jumping, climbing stairs, sitting cross legged, getting in and out of the car or walking excessively (especially up hills or on uneven surfaces).
+These activities typically include side lying excessively (especially on hard surfaces), running, jumping, squatting, lunging, twisting (or change of direction activities), sitting cross legged (especially in low chairs), lifting or carrying, getting in and out of the car or standing / walking excessively (especially up or down hills / stairs or on uneven surfaces).
 The pain associated with this condition may also warm up with activity in the initial stages of injury.

 As the condition progresses, patients may experience symptoms that increase during sport or activity, affecting performance.
 Patients with trochanteric bursitis typically experience pain on firmly touching the trochanteric bursa (figure 1).
 Occasionally, a feeling of lower limb weakness may also be present particularly when attempting to climb stairs, perform a squat or accelerate whilst running.